Skip to contents

 # -------------------------------

-Before showing how to make use of the defined groups and tags, let’s run the pipeline and inspect the output inidividually as we did in the previous vignettes.
+Before showing how to make use of the tags, let’s run the pipeline and inspect the output individually as we did in the previous vignettes.

 pip_run(pip)